odddollar/Hertz-hunter/USAGE.md

 ### Buzzer

-Enable or disable the single beep that sounds on pressing a button, and the double beep that sounds on going back.
+Enable or disable the single beep that sounds on pressing an input, and the double beep that sounds on going back.
 This option doesn't affect the double beep on boot, nor the low battery alarm.
 These will always sound.

 The currently set option is displayed with the <img src="C:/Users/sieea/OneDrive/Code & Tech/Hertz hunter/icons/Selected.png" alt="Selected" /> icon.